Composer-Team/Beethoven-Runtime/README.md

-# Composer-Verilator
+# Beethoven-Verilator
 This package should cloned and not run.
-The Composer root directory contains a executable script `bin/composer-make` that uses this package.
+The Beethoven root directory contains a executable script `bin/beethoven-make` that uses this package.
 No reason to look here really....